-Boat survey transects extended perpendicularly to the coastline from three nautical miles offshore to the 30 m isobath or the eastern extent of the Wind Energy Areas (WEAs), whichever was furthest (Figure 7-1).
-Each survey included 12 transects spaced 10 kilometers apart.
+Boat survey transects extended perpendicularly to the coastline from three nautical miles offshore to the 30 m isobath or the eastern extent of the Wind Energy Areas (WEAs), whichever was furthest (Figure 6-1, Figure 6-2).
+For Mid-Atlantic Baseline Study (MABS) surveys beginning in 2012, each survey included 12 transects spaced 10 kilometers apart.
 The transect lines extended at least one transect north and south of each WEA.
-Total transect distance was approximately 559 km, with an additional 13 km included in the extensions of the three transects in Maryland state waters.
+Total transect distance was approximately 559 km.
+Approximately 60% of Maryland's federal waters were covered by this transect design, including four transects in areas within and to the west of the Maryland WEA, but surveys did not extend into Maryland state waters.
+In the second year of the study, an additional 12.35 km of transects were added to each survey, extending three transects farther west into Maryland state waters (Figure 6-1, Figure 6-2) to include offshore shoal areas.
+The western edge of these transects were defined by the 10m isobath.
+The "Maryland study area" as referenced throughout this report (and indicated in Figure 6-1 and Figure 6-2) includes both the original boat transect lines offshore of Maryland and these extension transects.

 We conducted eight surveys per year on a scheduled basis as the weather allowed.
-Each survey was conducted during a 2-4 week window (Table 7-1); generally a survey was conducted at the earliest opportunity (based on weather) during each window.
+Each survey was conducted during a 2-4 week window (Table 6-1); generally a survey was conducted at the earliest opportunity (based on weather) during each window.
 Surveys took 4 to 5 days to complete.
 Our surveys were conducted on a 55-foot charter vessel, the Stormy Petrel II, and were staffed with four observers who worked in teams of two.
-Surveys were run from Ocean City, Maryland, and Virginia Beach, Virginia.
+Surveys were run from Ocean City, Maryland, and Virginia Beach, Virginia (Figure 6-1).
 Surveys began at first daylight, once light enough for correct species identification.
 Survey speed was 10 knots unless weather conditions or boat traffic dictated otherwise.
-The boat returned in the evenings to overnight in port during surveys, with the exception of 7 nights which were spent offshore of Maryland and Virginia (Figure 7-1).
+The boat returned in the evenings to overnight in port during surveys, with the exception of 7 nights which were spent offshore of Maryland and Virginia.
 Surveys were postponed due to foul weather, for safety reasons, at the discretion of the Captain.

-Because of the narrow beam of the Stormy Petrel II and unobstructed view from the flying bridge, we recorded all birds seen on a 360° scan (Figure 7-2).
+Because of the narrow beam of the Stormy Petrel II and unobstructed view from the flying bridge, we recorded all birds seen on a 360° scan (Figure 6-3).
 Since most surveys were conducted in good weather, this method enabled us to scan both sides of the boat with ease and enabled extensive collection of "distance sampled" data.
-This was a fairly unusual situation for observations, however; on most survey vessels (and on the Stormy Petrel II in periods with high numbers of animals, where we could not accurately count all individuals in a full 360° scan) our protocol was to focus scanning efforts in a 90° arc within a 300 m strip to one side of the boat (Figure 7-2).
+This was a fairly unusual situation for observations, however; on most survey vessels (and on the Stormy Petrel II in periods with high numbers of animals, where we could not accurately count all individuals in a full 360° scan) our protocol was to focus scanning efforts in a 90° arc within a 300 m strip to one side of the boat (Figure 6-3).
 The side of the vessel used for counts was noted in the data, so that it would be possible to separate observations within the area of primary focus from observations made in the remaining 270° degrees of visibility, if needed.
 The transect was surveyed continuously using the naked eye or binoculars.
 Observers regularly scanned ahead for marine mammals and diving birds, or for sitting birds that may have been flushed off the water.
 Animals within 300 m received priority for recording, though animals outside of the 300 m strip transect were also usually recorded.